 Restorative practices are a set of problem solving techniques used to build community, respond to harm/conflict and provide individual support for students.
 By building, maintaining and restoring relationships between members of the entire school community, we create an environment where all students can thrive.

-When things go wrong, there are four kinds of responses required to fully address to the problematic situation at hand:
+To fully address to the problematic situation at hand:

 - Contain the situation to minimize any additional harm